liaveliyahu/reinforcement_learning/README.md

 # reinforcement_learning
-A collection of various project using reinforcement learning.
+A collection of various project using Reinforcement Learning.